tyler-cromwell/Mantle/README.md

   - `make qemu` - Boots the kernel under QEMU.
   - `make clean` - Deletes all object files and the kernel image file.
 - `link.ld` - Simple linker script that determines the physical address the kernel is loaded at during boot.
-- `kmkdir.pl` - A Perl script that builds a new directory with a skeleton README.md.